101 Strings

-101 Strings Orchestra was a brand for a highly successful easy listening symphonic music organization, with a discography exceeding 150 albums and a creative lifetime of around 30 years beginning in 1957.
+101 Strings Orchestra was the brand for a highly successful easy listening symphonic music organization, with a discography exceeding 150 albums and a creative lifetime of around 30 years beginning in 1957.
 101 Strings had a trademark sound, focusing on melody with a laid-back ambiance most often featuring strings.
-Their LPs were individualized by the slogan "The Sound of Magnificence", a puffy cloud logo and sepia-toned photo of the orchestra.
-The 101 Strings orchestra included 124 string instruments, and was conducted by Wilhelm Stephan.
+Its LPs were individualized by the slogan "The Sound of Magnificence", a puffy cloud logo and a sepia-toned photo of the orchestra.
+The 101 Strings orchestra included 124 string instruments and was conducted by Wilhelm Stephan.
 The orchestra's famous official photograph was taken in the Musikhalle Hamburg.

 History

 Miller and rock and roll

 Record label mogul David L. Miller came to prominence by releasing the first Bill Haley & His Comets’ records in 1952–1953 on his own Essex label (followed by Trans-World, then Somerset Records).
 In this capacity, Miller played a role in the creation of rock and roll.